 This book contains examples of:

-- Badass: The first novel in which John Clark appears.
-Through innuendo and guesswork, the people that meet him assume he is very much this trope, though how accurate their assumptions are is not examined until other novels.
+- Through innuendo and guesswork, the people that meet Clark assume he is very much this trope, though how accurate their assumptions are is not examined until other novels.

 - Call Back: The events of The Hunt for Red October have long-lasting implications for everyone involved in this story, and frequent references are made to that story.